USTaxTips.net

 Use our Loan Calculator to see how much faster you can pay off your credit card debt by increasing your monthly payment.

-For information on what to consider when deciding which credit card is right for you, see the Federal Reserve Board information on Choosing a Credit Card.
+For information on what to consider when deciding which credit card is right for you, see the Federal Reserve Board information on Credit Card Agreements and Surveys.

 Tip: Pay off the balance of your credit card each and every month.
 If you cannot do this, you are in financial difficulty, because you cannot afford what you are buying, and you are paying high interest rates on your purchases.